 Another big indicator of whether you’ll be approved?
 A low debt-to-income ratio, as in, the portion of your monthly earnings that go toward paying debt, such as student loans or a car payment.
 Lenders also prefer that you have no consumer debt (i.e., credit card debt) and large cash reserves.

 As a business owner, you’re probably familiar with business tax deductions and how they can help lower your taxable income and your tax bill.

 But when applying for a mortgage, these deductions can actually hurt you.
 Here’s why: Lenders generally consider your after-deduction income when deciding whether to approve your mortgage application.
-So, if you claim a lot of deductions when doing your taxes, it can actually lower your after-deduction income so significantly that you may not qualify for a mortgage, or the approval amount may be too low, so keep this in mind when claiming deductions on your taxes.
+So, if you claim a lot of deductions when doing your taxes, it can actually lower your after-deduction income so significantly that you may not qualify for a mortgage, or the approval amount may be too low.
+As such, keep all this in mind, run the cost-benefit analysis and trade-off of being able to receive a mortgage versus claiming a lot of deductions on your taxes.

 - Since getting a mortgage when you’re self-employed can be more complicated than if you were a salaried worker, you may want to consider hiring a mortgage broker.

 - Another professional that may be worth paying for?
 An accountant, who can help you gather the necessary paperwork when applying for a mortgage.